kyuinHwang/ko2pathway/README.md

 cd ko2pathway
 ```

+Cloning the repository and setting up the pipeline takes only a few seconds on a standard system.

+## System Requirements & Notes

-Tested on Ubuntu 24.04 (Docker container on macOS) with Python 3.12.7 and standard library only.
+**Tested on:** Ubuntu 24.04 (Docker container on macOS) with Python 3.12.7 and standard library only.

-System requirements: No special hardware is required.
+**System requirements:** No special hardware is required.
 The pipeline runs on a standard laptop environment

-Installation time note: Cloning the repository and setting up the pipeline takes only a few seconds on a standard system.

 ## Usage